-The latest actuarial valuation for the Fund was completed as of 31 December 2021, and a roll forward of the participation data as of 31 December 2021 to 31 December 2022 will be used by the Fund for its 2022 financial statements.
+The latest actuarial valuation for the Fund was completed as of 31 December 2023.
+A roll forward of the participation data as of 31 December 2022 to 31 December 2023 was used by the Fund for its 2023 financial statements.

-The actuarial valuation as of 31 December 2021 resulted in a funded ratio of actuarial assets to actuarial liabilities of 117.0% (107.1% in the 2019 valuation).
-The funded ratio was 158.2% (144.4 % in the 2019 valuation) when the current system of pension adjustments was not taken into account.
+The actuarial valuation as of 31 December 2021 resulted in a funded ratio of actuarial assets to actuarial liabilities of 117.0%.
+The funded ratio was 158.2% when the current system of pension adjustments was not taken into account.

 After assessing the actuarial sufficiency of the Fund, the Consulting Actuary concluded that there was no requirement, as of 31 December 2021, for deficiency payments under Article 26 of the Regulations of the Fund as the actuarial value of assets exceeded the actuarial value of all accrued liabilities under the plan.
 In addition, the market value of assets also exceeded the actuarial value of all accrued liabilities as of the valuation date.
 At the time of this report, the General Assembly has not invoked the provision of Article 26.

 Should Article 26 be invoked due to an actuarial deficiency, either during the ongoing operation or due to the termination of the Fund, deficiency payments required from each member organization would be based upon the proportion of that member organization's contributions to the total contributions paid to the Fund during the three years preceding the valuation date.
-Total contributions paid to the Fund during the preceding three years (2019, 2020 and 2021) amounted to US\$ 8 505.27 million.
+Total contributions paid to the Fund during the preceding three years (2020, 2021 and 2022) amounted to US\$ 8 937.68 million, of which 0.14% was contributed by Unitaid.

-During 2022, contributions paid to the Fund amounted to US\$ 4.4 million (2021 US\$ 4.0 million).
-Expected contributions due in 2023 are approximately US\$ 4.7 million.
+During 2023, contributions paid by Unitaid to the Fund amounted to US\$ 4.8 million (2022 US\$ 4.4 million).
+Expected contributions due in 2024 are approximately US\$ 5.2 million.